-We’ve chosen our five best spinning rods to target America’s favourite sport fish to review for you below.
+We’ve chosen our five best spinning rods to target America’s favorite sport fish to review for you below.

-For those who like to cut straight to the chase, the St Croix Mojo is our pick as the best spinning rod for bass – it’s purpose-built for targeting bass and you get a quality blank, handle and guides without totally breaking the bank.
+For those who like to cut straight to the chase, the St Croix Mojo is our pick as the best spinning rod for bass fishing – it’s purpose-built for targeting bass, and you get a quality blank, handle, and guides without totally breaking the bank.

-And our best value spinning rod for bass is the Fenwick HMG – another popular choice among bass fishermen and women, it has similar-grade components at a competitive price.
+And our best-value spinning rod is the Fenwick HMG – another popular choice among bass fishermen and women, it has similar-grade components at a competitive price.
 There are cheaper options (such as the Ardent), but none are packed with this much quality and value.

 |St Croix Mojo|

 |7’1″||Fast||6-12lb||Premium graphite blank|

 Limited lifetime warranty

 Carbon Bound blank

 |13 Fishing Omen|